2021.02

 settings-role

-For more info see the config-api documentation.
+For more information, see the Pivot configuration documentation.